lynzrand/chigusa/readme.md

 ## Chigusa's implementation

 Chigusa uses a handwritten recursive-descending parser to parse C0 programs.
-It utilizes [cranelift][] to generate machine code.

 ## License

 Chigusa is licensed under MIT license.

 (c) 2018 Rynco Maekawa

+## Documentation

+For more documentation and Chinese readme, see [docs](./docs).

 ## Dependencies